Montana-Media-Arts/webDesignFall2024/_docs/topic-10/10-src-fonts/02-page.md

 <div class="divider-heading"></div>

 <!--
 <span class="label label-warning">LOAD TIME:</span> This page contains embedded interactive content.
-In may take 3-10 seconds to completely load.
+It may take 3-10 seconds to load completely.
 -->

-<a href="https://fonts.google.com" target="_new">Google Fonts</a> is one of the premiere font libraries, so our tutorial will focus on their service.
-But you should explore other options as well, as there may be different font selections to choose from.
+<a href="https://fonts.google.com" target="_new">Google Fonts</a> is one of the premier font libraries, so our tutorial will focus on their service.
+But you should also explore other options, as there may be different fonts to choose from.

 We have 3 options on how we can get fonts from Google Fonts:
 - Option A: By downloading the files and using CSS and @font-face declarations.